 Based in Mastic Beach, Latorre focuses mainly on acrylic painting today, though he also spends time working in the art restoration business and teaching art to groups of students privately or at special wine and painting nights.
 His blues band, Frank Latorre and the Kingbees, plays live around Long Island regularly.
 A fan of new challenges, Latorre says he will try to fulfill any commission request.

-Tell me a little bit about this week’s cover, the horse painting.
+Tell me about this week’s cover, the horse painting.
 You said it has a pretty moving story behind it.

 It’s a racehorse that was rescued by a very good friend of mine.
 They auction the horses for the same price as the meat.
 Eating horse is legal in Canada.
 My friend rescues and places them all over the country.
 The painting was a gift for her.
 The horse’s name is Crow…it was at her house, in her barn, it lives at Scarecrow Farm in Eastport.